Mr. Big (police procedure): The Andy Rose case

-In October 1983, Andrea Scherpf and Bernd Göricke were murdered in Chetwynd, Canada.
+In October 1983, Andrea Scherpf and Bernd Göricke were murdered in Chetwynd, British Columbia.
 In 1991, Andy Rose was convicted of these killings, relying almost exclusively on testimony from a woman who claimed she saw him the night of the murder "drunk and covered in blood... claiming to have killed two people".
 Rose was sentenced to a minimum of 15 years in prison.
 The conviction was overturned on a technicality in 1992, but a new trial was ordered immediately, and Rose remained in prison.
 In 1994, Rose was again sentenced to a minimum of 15 years in prison, again almost exclusively on testimony from the woman who claimed to see him in Chetwynd, and his next appeal was denied in 1996.
 Rose was released on bail in 1997, when his second conviction was overturned on a technicality.